Greek PM faces allies, court on state TV closure

 "The most absurd thing is that we are talking about a possible destruction of the country over ERT."

-The center left daily Ethnos screamed on its front page: "Find a solution!"
+The centre left daily Ethnos screamed on its front page: "Find a solution!"

 His PASOK and Democratic Left allies, aware that they risk humiliation and the loss of any future say in the coalition, rejected Samaras's offer of a limited restart of broadcasts.
 The three party leaders are to meet at 1630 GMT to seek a solution.